-Theatre Harrisburg to Present THE DROWSY CHAPERONE, 2/1-17
+Theatre Harrisburg Presents THE DROWSY CHAPERONE, Now thru 2/17

 THE DROWSY CHAPERONE is both a clever, witty and totally entertaining production from the recent Broadway stage as well as an homage to the great American musicals of the Jazz Age.
 To beat the blues, the host and commentator for the show, known only as Man in Chair, listens to a treasured record album - remember those? - of his favorite show.
 Miraculously, his dingy studio apartment is transformed into the impressive set of the fictional 1928 musical THE DROWSY CHAPERONE complete with zany characters, glitzy costumes, show-stopping choreography and the inevitable happy ending.